Shania Twain: 2016–2021: Now, second Las Vegas residency

-In October 2016, Twain confirmed to Rolling Stone that she had new music coming "really soon."
+In October 2016 Twain confirmed to Rolling Stone that she had new music coming "really soon."
 In December 2016 in an interview with Billboard, she spoke about her forthcoming album, describing the finished product as "kind of schizophrenic musically" maintaining "She's the glue".
-In February 2017, Twain again spoke to Rolling Stone about the album; select song titles were confirmed, as Twain detailed that she had not only hoped to release a single in March, but that she planned to release the album in May.
-She performed at the 2017 Stagecoach Festival, held on April 29.

-In April 2017, Billboard announced that Twain's new single, "Life's About to Get Good", would premiere in June, with the album projected for release in September.
+In February 2017 she again spoke to Rolling Stone about the album; select song titles were confirmed as she detailed that she had not only hoped to release a single in March, but that she planned to release the album in May.
+In April 2017 Billboard announced that her new single, "Life's About to Get Good", would premiere in June, with the album projected for release in September.
 Twain headlined the 2017 Stagecoach Festival in Indio, California, where she previewed her new music for the first time.
-Twain performed on the Today Show's "Summer Concert Series" on June 16, 2017.
-Her fifth studio album, Now, was released on September 29, 2017 and would debut at No. 1 on the Billboard 200, becoming her second album to do so.

-In June 2017, Twain announced on ET Canada that she would in fact tour with her new album Now.
-The Now Tour was announced by Twain on her official website on August 17, 2017.
+She performed on the Today Show's "Summer Concert Series" on June 16, 2017.
+Her fifth studio album, Now, was released on September 29, 2017, and would debut at No. 1 on the Billboard 200, becoming her second album to do so.
+In June 2017 she announced on ET Canada that she would tour with Now.
+She announced the Now Tour on her website on August 17, 2017.
 The album's second single, "Swingin' With My Eyes Closed", was released on August 18, 2017.
 She has also internationally released two other promotional singles off of Now, including "Poor Me" and "We've Got Something They Don't".

-In June 2019, Twain announced her second Las Vegas residency, Let's Go!, which opened on December 6, 2019, and was due to run for two years.
+In June 2019 she announced her second Las Vegas residency, Let's Go!, which opened on December 6, 2019.
 The COVID-19 pandemic caused the postponement and cancellation of many dates.
+The residency ended on September 10, 2022.